Denver Premises Liability AttorneysRequest Free Consultation

-Slips, trips and falls are often identified by how they occurred.
+Slips, trips, and falls are often identified by how they occur.
 Some examples include:

 - Wet and slippery floors: Liquid spills and tracked-in snow must be cleaned immediately to ensure the safety of visitors.
 Once floors are adequately mopped, warning signs should be positioned to alert people of potential dangers.

 - Damaged stairs and floors: Falls can happen any time a walking surface shifts under someone’s weight while they are climbing stairs or crossing a floor.
-Broken handrails, torn carpet and loose floorboards all pose significant risk.
+Broken handrails, torn carpets, and loose floorboards all pose significant risks.

 - Inadequate lighting: Insufficient lighting makes it difficult to identify obstacles or changes along walking surfaces or stairs.
 Passing from a well-lit area into darkness can also create a momentary loss of vision that may lead to a fall.

 Cases involving dog bites are complex and require the knowledge and skill of an experienced dog bite attorney to prove liability.
 While many states employ either a “strict liability” or “negligence” rule for dog attack claims, Colorado uses a blend of the two.
 Strict liability is used in cases where a bite victim is lawfully on private or public property when the attack occurred and suffered serious bodily injury or death as a result.
 This applies even if the owner isn’t aware that the dog may act aggressively.

 - Fractured or broken bones

 - A significant risk of body-function impairment, including organs